What’s the MOST effective way to write copy … without really writing copy? Figure out how to get better testimonials, of course!

-In this video blog, I’m giving you my own testimonial formula that straight up WORKS and the permission to change testimonials your clients have already given you (Yup.
+In this old-ish FB live, I’m giving you my own testimonial formula that straight up WORKS and the permission to change testimonials your clients have already given you (Yup.
 You heard me … just follow up with their permission after re-stacking the sentences like I tell you to in this video).

 Click below to watch!